 Pre Service Teacher

-- Ability to discuss and to respond to evaluation
+- Ability to discuss and to respond to feedback

-The site coordinator is responsible for the overall coordination of each pre-service teacher’s program at the designated site.
-It is their responsibility to encourage the effective interaction of all partners; the pre-service teacher, the mentor teacher, the site and the University program.
+The Site Coordinator is responsible for the overall coordination of each Preservice Teacher’s program at the designated site.
+It is their responsibility to encourage the effective interaction of all partners; the Preservice Teacher, the Supervising Teacher, the Site and the University program.
 Their role is paramount to maximising the success of the professional experience and includes:

-- Allocating suitable mentor teachers to the pre-service teacher
+- Allocating suitable Supervising Teachers to the Preservice Teacher

 - Providing induction and professional learning opportunities